-Dr. Yerxa is CEO of Opus Genetics.
+Dr. Yerxa is President and CEO of Opus Genetics.
 Dr. Yerxa has more than 25 years’ experience in biotechnology, drug development and in translating promising research discoveries into clinical milestones and treatments in the pulmonary, oral health, cardiovascular, HIV and ophthalmology fields.
+Dr. Yerxa served as CEO of the Foundation Fighting Blindness where he established the RD Fund, a venture philanthropy investment fund.
 Prior to joining the Foundation, Dr. Yerxa served as president and co-founder of Envisia Therapeutics, a company focused on developing novel ocular sustained delivery therapies for the front and back of the eye.
 He also has previously held founding and executive positions in several ophthalmology-based R&D organizations, including Liquidia Technologies, Clearside Biomedical, Parion Sciences and Inspire Pharmaceuticals.
+Dr. Yerxa serves on the board of directors at Clearside Biomedical and Nacuity Pharmaceuticals.
 Dr. Yerxa holds 60 U.S. patents.
 An inventor of DIQUAS™, an innovative treatment for dry eye approved in Japan, he has been involved in the discovery and development of investigational new drugs, Phase 3 clinical programs, new drug applications, and drug approvals.
-Dr. Yerxa earned his Ph.D. in organic chemistry from University of California, Irvine, and BA in chemistry from the University of California, San Diego.
+Dr. Yerxa earned his PhD in organic chemistry from University of California, Irvine, and BA in chemistry from the University of California, San Diego.

 Dr. Jayagopal has more than 13 years of experience in drug development, drug delivery technology and biomarker development for retinal diseases.
 Prior to joining Opus as Chief Scientific Officer, Dr. Jayagopal served as the Executive Director of Discovery Medicine at Kodiak Sciences, where he led the drug discovery team and shaped the strategy for leveraging Kodiak’s biopolymer technology for delivery of large and small molecules in retinal diseases.
 Previously, Dr. Jayagopal was Head of Molecular Pharmacology and Biomarkers in the ophthalmic drug discovery division at Roche, where he built and led a team of more than 25 scientists focused on the discovery and validation of biologics, small molecules, and gene therapies for retinal diseases, including inherited retinal diseases.
 Dr. Jayagopal previously served as a National Institutes of Health-funded Principal Investigator and Assistant Professor in the Department of Ophthalmology and Visual Sciences at the Vanderbilt Eye Institute, and the Department of Molecular Physiology and Biophysics of Vanderbilt University Medical Center.
-Dr. Jayagopal holds a Ph.D. in Biomedical Engineering from Vanderbilt University and an M.B.A. from Kelley School of Business, Indiana University.
+Dr. Jayagopal holds a PhD in Biomedical Engineering from Vanderbilt University and an M.B.A. from Kelley School of Business, Indiana University.
 He has been awarded a Roche Key Contributor Award, Dolly Green Special Scholar Award from Research to Prevent Blindness, and a Junior Faculty Award from the American Diabetes Association.
 He is a Fellow of the Association for Research in Vision and Ophthalmology (FARVO) and is the Vice President and President-elect of the Association for Ocular Pharmacology and Therapeutics (AOPT).

 Dr. Bennett is the F.M.
 Kirby Emeritus Professor of Ophthalmology at the Perelman School of Medicine and previously served as director of the Center for Advanced Retinal and Ocular Therapeutics (CAROT) at the University of Pennsylvania.
 In addition to Dr. Bennett’s positions at the University of Pennsylvania, she has been an Investigator at the Center for Cellular and Molecular Therapeutics at The Children’s Hospital of Philadelphia (CHOP) for more than a decade.
 She also co-founded life science companies Spark Therapeutics (acquired by Roche), GenSight Biologics and Limelight Bio.
-Dr. Bennett received her Ph.D. in Zoology and Cell Biology from the University of California, Berkley, and obtained an M.D. from Harvard University.
+Dr. Bennett received her PhD in Zoology and Cell Biology from the University of California, Berkley, and obtained an MD from Harvard University.
 She also completed postdoctoral fellowships in Radiobiology and Environmental Health at the University of California, San Francisco, Human Genetics at Yale School of Medicine and Development Genetics at the Johns Hopkins University School of Medicine.
-She received her B.S. in Biology from Yale University.
+She received her BS in Biology from Yale University.

-Dr. Yerxa is acting CEO of Opus Genetics.
+Dr. Yerxa is President and CEO of Opus Genetics.
 Dr. Yerxa has more than 25 years’ experience in biotechnology, drug development and in translating promising research discoveries into clinical milestones and treatments in the pulmonary, oral health, cardiovascular, HIV and ophthalmology fields.
+Dr. Yerxa served as CEO of the Foundation Fighting Blindness where he established the RD Fund, a venture philanthropy investment fund.
 Prior to joining the Foundation, Dr. Yerxa served as president and co-founder of Envisia Therapeutics, a company focused on developing novel ocular sustained delivery therapies for the front and back of the eye.
 He also has previously held founding and executive positions in several ophthalmology-based R&D organizations, including Liquidia Technologies, Clearside Biomedical, Parion Sciences and Inspire Pharmaceuticals.
+Dr. Yerxa serves on the board of directors at Clearside Biomedical and Nacuity Pharmaceuticals.
 Dr. Yerxa holds 60 U.S. patents.
 An inventor of DIQUAS™, an innovative treatment for dry eye approved in Japan, he has been involved in the discovery and development of investigational new drugs, Phase 3 clinical programs, new drug applications, and drug approvals.
 Dr. Yerxa earned his Ph.D. in organic chemistry from University of California, Irvine, and BA in chemistry from the University of California, San Diego.